tarngaina/lol_maya/README.md

         - Read `materials.py` file to import textures.
         - Assets folder must be in same location as `materials.py`.
     - Export `materials.json`: export all materials in scene to a json file; all textures will be copied to same export location; `materials.json` can be read by `Avatar (made by Killery)` to convert back to `materials.py`.
-    - League to Maya shader:
+    - Extra: League to Maya shader:
-        - Lambert/Other materials:
+        - Lambert / Other materials:
             - Diffuse_Texture/DiffuseTexture = Color / Transparency
         - Standard Surface / Arnold's Standard Surface:
             - Diffuse Texture = Base